613WePleadTheSecond/ccwnj/docs/index.md

-The **requirements** list below is everything you need and the steps to complete them Depending on the town you live in, the PD may want you to submit the requirements slightly differently.
+The **requirements** list below is everything you need and the steps to complete them.
+Depending on the town you live in, the PD may want you to submit the requirements slightly differently.

 If you see your town listed below the **requirements**, it is listing one of the requirements but specifically addressing how your town wants you submit it